mrsheepsheep/Elite-Trading-Tool-Companion/README.md

 Total profit in parenthesis is based on your ship's cargo size.

+Please also note the buttons do not render when the dark theme is used.

 # Download
 [Click here](https://github.com/mrsheepsheep/Elite-Trading-Tool-Companion/releases/latest) to download the plugin as a zip file.
 You don't need to unzip it.
 See installation details below.